Your step by step guide for ordering native forbs and grasses for installing your native wildflower garden this spring! (Or fall…)

 Decide if you will be using seeds, plugs, or both

 Using seeds is the more inexpensive route.
 You can sometimes buy them in bulk, especially grass seed.
 Keep in mind that if you buy a mixture of seeds, as I did, you will end up with more of a meadow-style planting with everything mixed more or less evenly throughout your planting area.

 If you’re looking for individual swaths of color, you will either need to order seed separately, or potentially sow grass seed and then plant islands of plugs as desired.

-Plugs can range from $4.25 to $7.00 each, depending on the variety.
+Here in Alberta, native plant plugs range from $4.25 to $7.00 each, depending on the variety.
 This feels crazy expensive, especially considering how tiny they are.
 However, keep in mind that plugs often will bloom and produce seed in the first year of being planted, while germination rates for native seeds are notoriously unpredictable.